How Massage Therapy Works

 fibromyalagia, among other conditions.

 Of course, massage is not a total panacea.
-It can be inappropriate in some cases, warns the AMTA, such as in those with bleeding disorders or people taking blood-thinning medicines (eg, warfarin).
+It can be inappropriate in some cases, warns the AMTA, such as in those with bleeding disorders or people taking blood-thinning medications.
 Massage should not be used in people with blood clots, fractures, open wounds, skin infections, or weakened bones.
-Anyone with these or other health problems should consult their physician before undergoing massage therapy.
+Anyone with these or other health problems should consult their physician before having massage therapy.

 And although massage is safe overall, it may cause pain even when done correctly.
 Also, bone fractures and other injuries may occur if massage is done too forcefully on fragile people.

 Many states in the United States license massage therapists.
 Asking a therapist about licensure is a good first step to finding a competent practitioner.
 Here are additional questions worth asking:

 - Where did you receive your training?

 - Are you a member of the American Massage Therapy Association?

 A licensed massage therapist will have been trained to provide massages in the safest way possible, thereby avoiding any injury or mishaps.
 To find a qualified massage therapist, you can ask your doctor for a referral or use the AMTA's